Mike Huckabee: Weight loss and advocacy of good health

 When he was elected governor of Arkansas, Huckabee was obese.
 In 2003, physicians diagnosed him with type 2 diabetes, and they also informed him that he would not live more than 10 years if he did not lose weight.
 Huckabee acknowledges that he has weighed as much as 300 lb.
-Coupled with the death of former Governor Frank D. White (whose obesity contributed to a fatal heart attack) his diagnosis prompted Huckabee to begin eating healthier and exercising.
-He subsequently lost over 110 lb.
+Coupled with the death of former Governor Frank D. White, whose obesity contributed to a fatal heart attack, his diagnosis prompted Huckabee to begin eating healthier and exercising.
+He lost over 110 lb.
 The New York Times called the weight loss so rapid that "it was as if he simply unzipped a fat suit and stepped out."

 Although Huckabee has stated that he never smoked and he never drank alcohol, he declared himself a "recovering foodaholic."
 Huckabee has publicly recounted his previous burdens as an obese man: the steps of the Arkansas capitol from the entrance of the building up to the Governor's office were so long and steep that he would be out of breath and exhausted by the time he reached the top of the stairs.
-Huckabee has discussed his weight loss and used health care reform as a major focus of his governorship.
+Huckabee has discussed his weight loss and used healthcare reform as a major focus of his governorship.

 At an August 2007 forum on cancer which was hosted by Lance Armstrong, Huckabee said that he would support the imposition of a federal smoking ban, but since then, he has stated that he believes that the issue is best addressed by state and local governments.

 Huckabee has completed several marathons: the 2005 Marine Corps Marathon, the 2005 and 2006 Little Rock Marathon, and the 2006 New York City Marathon.
 The 2005 Little Rock Marathon featured an impromptu challenge between Huckabee and Iowa Governor Tom Vilsack.
 Huckabee completed the marathon in 4:38:31, defeating Vilsack by 50 minutes.
 He wrote a book chronicling his weight-loss experience, Quit Digging Your Grave with a Knife and Fork.
 Huckabee was one of 10 recipients of a 2006 AARP Impact Award acknowledging his work as a "health crusader."

 In 2009, Huckabee acknowledged that he had gained back a quarter of his weight due to a foot condition that prevented him from running.